Ward Walsh

-Ward Walsh (born November 21, 1948) is an American former professional football running back who played two seasons in the National Football League (NFL) for the Houston Oilers and Green Bay Packers.
-He made the Oilers as an undrafted free agent in 1971 and was released by the team in 1972.
+Ward Walsh (born November 21, 1948) is an American former professional football player who was a running back for two seasons in the National Football League (NFL) with the Houston Oilers and Green Bay Packers.
+He played college football for the Colorado Buffaloes.
+Walsh made the Oilers as an undrafted free agent in 1971 and was released by the team in 1972.
 He then joined the Packers and played with them until being released in 1973.

 Early life

 Walsh was born on November 21, 1948, in Los Angeles County, California.
 He attended Trinity High School in Weaverville, California; as a junior in 1965, he was named All-Superior California and All-Shasta Cascade League (SCL) after leading Trinity to the league title with 14 touchdowns at fullback, additionally being selected the league's player of the year.
 He helped Trinity to another conference title as he ran for 1,404 yards and averaged 8.0 yards-per-carry as a senior, being named All-Superior California, the SCL player of the year and first-team All-Northern California while placing second in the conference with 150 points scored.
 He was also invited to the Shrine Football Classic, a goal he had set in fourth grade, and scored the game-winning touchdown in an upset by the North team over the South.